 The existence of a QA process, even just managed through spreadsheets, is enough to propel your feedback cycle with agents.

-Consider the added power-ups you could gain with a cloud-based QA platform that expedites and simplifies both the collation and reporting necessary to manage data as you scale.
+Consider the added power-ups you could gain with cloud-based quality assurance software that expedites and simplifies both the collation and reporting necessary to manage data as you scale.

 Clearer onboarding process